ulfschneider/cumulative-flow/README.md

         'legend' - draw the legend information
         'markers' - draw the markers
         'predict' - draw the predict line
+        'focus' - draw detailed data when hovering the diagram
         </pre> By default all of these draw options are on.
     -   `settings.style` **[Object][6]?** Influence the appearance of the diagram with font and color.
 The defaults are:<pre>settings.style = {
         fontSize: 12,